cpro-iiit/cpro23-iiit.github.io/web/content/docs/course_material/labs/0/_index.md

 1. Through the website https://pingala.iiit.ac.in
 2. Through autolab commands in the _pingala shell_.

 __Pingala Shell__: where you will do all the coding.
-The _pingala shell_ is a standard ubuntu linux shell with all the programs required for this course.
+The _pingala shell_ is a standard ubuntu Linux shell with all the programs required for this course.
 This also ensures that the outputs/errors you encounter are similar for the entire batch.

 ---